 Are You A Back Cracker?
 These 8 Feel-Good Moves Actually Hurt Your Body

 Chewing on ice, or anything really firm, like hard candies, croutons, and even pen caps can cause your teeth to crack.
 “Of course chewing on ice can cause your teeth to break,” says Steven F. Schwartz, a New York City-based dentist.
 “It puts extra stress on your teeth, just like clenching and grinding your teeth, and that stress causes teeth to crack.”
 If you’re eating hard foods (think apples, carrots, nuts, and certain breads), make sure to chew slowly, and try not to chomp down too hard.
+People who feel the need to chew on ice are often iron deficient, so make sure to discuss this with your doctor.

-Who knew that calling up a friend and bitching about your nasty boss could be hurting you?
+Who knew that calling up a friend and complaining about your boss could be hurting you?
 While venting may make you feel better at the time, it’s only a temporary fix that can actually cause you more stress in the long run.
 “Spouting off is damaging to the body’s systems, raising blood pressure and releasing the stress hormone cortisol into the blood stream,” says Joan Pagano, author of Strength Training Exercises for Women.
 “Cortisol prepares the body for fight or flight, but if neither action is appropriate, it simply causes more fat to be deposited in the belly, contributing to high cholesterol levels and heart disease.”
 Instead of complaining, Pagano advises releasing the tension through mindful breathing exercises like these.

 “Stand up straight” is undoubtedly a phrase you’ve heard before, and for good reason.
 Not only does slouching make you look bad, but it’s actually bad for you.
 “Slouching may feel comfortable in the moment but poor posture can strain your joints and lead to neck and shoulder tension, headaches, sciatica, and hip and knee pain,” says Pagano.
 “Slouching also puts more pressure on your spinal disks,” adds David Hanscom, MD, an orthopedic spine surgeon and best-selling author of Back in Control: A Spine Surgeon’s Roadmap Out of Chronic Pain.
 Try to get in the habit of standing or sitting up straight with your shoulder blades rolled down toward your back pockets.
 Follow these easy tricks to nix slouching for good.